Indigo Insight Counselling

 Cancelling or re-scheduling sessions.
 If you need to cancel your scheduled appointment please provide 24 hours notice, otherwise you will be charged a $50 fee for your missed appointment.
 Certain exceptions will be made in the event of an emergency.
 If your counsellor happens to cancel your session, you will not be charged and she will attempt to notify you as far in advance as possible.

 Payment information.
 Payments are due at the end of each session.
-Third-party payment by direct billing (insurance coverage) is not accepted at this time.
-However, you may save your receipts and submit them to your health insurance provider for reimbursement.
-Various health insurance providers, ie. Blue Cross, Greenshield, Great West Life, etc. will reimburse varying percentages depending on your membership plan.
+Direct billing can be done through Blue Cross, ASEBP, and Greenshield.
+For other health plans, you may save your receipts and submit them for reimbursement.
+Various health insurance providers, i.e., Manulife, Great West Life, etc. will reimburse varying amounts depending on your membership plan.
 Payments can be made by cash, e-transfer, or credit card.
 If you default on your payments, a bill collection agency will be notified and your contact information will be shared as necessary to collect payment.
 Certain clients will be eligible for free counselling through their EAP (Employee Assistance Provider) program at their place of employment.
 Inquire with you HR department to see if you are eligible.